Bath, Somerset: Late modern

 The population of the city was 40,020 at the 1801 census, making it one of the largest cities in Britain.
 William Thomas Beckford bought a house in Lansdown Crescent in 1822, and subsequently two adjacent houses to form his residence.
 Having acquired all the land between his home and the top of Lansdown Hill, he created a garden more than 1/2 mi in length and built Beckford's Tower at the top.

-Emperor Haile Selassie of Ethiopia spent the four years in exile, from 1936 to 1940, at Fairfield House in Bath.
+Emperor Haile Selassie of Ethiopia spent four years in exile, from 1936 to 1940, at Fairfield House in Bath.
 During World War II, between the evening of 25 April and the early morning of 27 April 1942, Bath suffered three air raids in reprisal for RAF raids on the German cities of Lübeck and Rostock, part of the Luftwaffe campaign popularly known as the Baedeker Blitz.
 During the Bath Blitz, more than 400 people were killed, and more than 19,000 buildings damaged or destroyed.

 Houses in Royal Crescent, Circus and Paragon were burnt out along with the Assembly Rooms.
 A 500 kg high explosive bomb landed on the east side of Queen Square, resulting in houses on the south side being damaged and the Francis Hotel losing 24 m of its frontage.
 The buildings have all been restored although there are still signs of the bombing.

 A postwar review of inadequate housing led to the clearance and redevelopment of areas of the city in a postwar style, often at variance with the local Georgian style.
 In the 1950s, the nearby villages of Combe Down, Twerton and Weston were incorporated into the city to enable the development of housing, much of it council housing.
 In 1965, town planner Colin Buchanan published Bath: A Planning and Transport Study, which to a large degree sought to better accommodate the motor car, including the idea of a traffic tunnel underneath the centre of Bath.
 Though criticised by conservationists, some parts of the plan were implemented.